ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 neither the Registrant nor the Registrar for the delegation.
 Historically the issues have been minor, and limited to difficulty guiding the Registrant through the initial changes to the NS records for the delegation.
-As this is usually a one-off activity when the operator first takes charge of the zone it has not been treated as a serious issue.
+As this is usually a one time activity when the operator first takes charge of the zone it has not been treated as a serious issue.

-With the rise of DNSSEC it has become necessary for the Registrant in this situation to make regular (sometimes annual) changes to the delegation in order to track KSK rolls, by updating the delegation's DS record(s).
+When the domain on the other hand uses DNSSEC it necessary for the Registrant in this situation to make regular (sometimes annual) changes to the delegation in order to track KSK rollover, by updating the delegation's DS record(s).
 Under the current model this is prone to Registrant error and significant delays.
+Even when the Registrant has outsourced the operation of DNS to a third party the registrant still has to be in the loop to update the DS record.

-There is a need for a simple protocol which would allow a third party DNS operator to update DS and NS records for a delegation without involving the registrant in each operation.
+There is a need for a simple protocol that allows a third party DNS operator to update DS and NS records for a delegation without involving the registrant for each operation.

 The protocol described in this draft is REST based, and when used through an authenticated channel can be used to bootstrap DNSSEC.
 Once DNSSEC is established this channel can be used to trigger maintenance of delegation records such as DS, NS, and glue records.
-The protocol is kept simple and flexible in order to accomodate different operating models.
+The protocol is kept as simple as possible.

 {mainmatter}

 # Introduction
 Why is this needed ?
+DNS registration systems today are designed around making registrations easy and fast.
+After the domain has been registered the there are really three options on who maintains the DNS zone that is loaded on the "primary" DNS servers for the domain this can be the Registrant, Registar, or a third party.

+Unfortunatley the ease to make changes differes for each one of these options.
+The Registrant needs to use the interface that the registar provides to update NS and DS records.
+The Registrar on the other hand can make changes directly into the registration system.
+The third party operator on the hand needs to go through the Registrant to update any delegation information.

+Current system does not work well, there are many examples of failures including the inabilty to upload DS records du to non-support by Registar interface, the registrant forgets/does-not perform action but tools proceed with key rollover without checking that the new DS is in place.
+Another common failure is the DS record is not removed when the DNS operator changes from one that supports DNSSEC signing to one that does not.

-Current system does not work well, there are many examples of where DS records have not been updated but key rollover proceeds.
-In these cases the domain becomes invalid and all users that are behind validating resolvers will not be able to to access the domain.
+The failures result either inabilty to use DNSSEC or in validation failures that case the domain to become invalid and all users that are behind validating resolvers will not be able to to access the domain.

 # Notational Conventions

-## RFC2119 Keywords
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@RFC2119].

 ## Definitions